• Hourly Pricing Open or Close

 ComEd’s Central Air Conditioning (AC) Cycling is a demand response program for central air conditioners that allows homeowners like you to earn credits on your bill.

-Customers enrolled in ComEd’s Peak Time Savings program are ineligible to enroll in Central AC Cycling or its Load Guard option.
+Customers enrolled in ComEd’s Peak Time Savings program are ineligible to enroll in Central AC Cycling.
 If you wish to enroll in Central AC Cycling, please visit the Peak Time Savings enrollment page to remove your home from the program before enrolling in Central AC Cycling.

 • How does ComEd’s Central AC Cycling work?